-Gregorio Kilili Camacho Sablan took the oath of office for the 112th Congress on January 5, 2011, beginning his second term of office, and the second Congress in which the people of the Northern Mariana Islands have representation.
+Gregorio Kilili Camacho Sablan took the oath of office for the 114th Congress on January 6, 2015, beginning his fourth term of office, and the fourth Congress in which the people of the Northern Mariana Islands have representation.

-Kilili planting the Northern Marianas' flag in the House Natural Resources Committee's committee room on February 2, 2009
+Kilili planting the Northern Mariana Islands flag in the House Natural Resources Committee's committee room on February 2, 2009

-Kilili attended the University of Guam before continuing his college studies in Berkeley, California.
-A family crisis brought Kilili home before his studies were complete.
-It was during this time that Kilili made the decision to go into public office.
+Kilili graduated from Marianas High School on Saipan, then attended the University of Guam before continuing college in Berkeley, California.
+A family crisis brought him home before his studies were complete, but it was during his college days that Kilili decided to go into public office.

-Kilili is married to Andrea Sablan, and has six children.
+He is married to Andrea Sablan, and has six children and four grandchildren.